basho/basho_docs/source/languages/en/riak/dev/references/http/HTTP-List-Resources.md

 audience: advanced
 keywords: [api, http]
 group_by: "Server Operations"
+moved: {
+  '1.4.0-': '/references/apis/http/HTTP-List-Resources/'
+}
 ---

 List available HTTP resources for the Riak node.
 This can be used by clients to automatically recognize the location of the resources for specific operations.

 The standard resources are: